VolkovLabs/business-media/README.md

 ## Introduction

-Business Media Panel is a Grafana plugin that renders PNG, JPG, GIF, MP4, WEBM, MP3, OGG, and PDF files encoded in the Base64 format.
+Business Media Panel is a Grafana plugin that renders PNG, JPG, GIF, MP4, WEBM, MP3, OGG, and PDF files encoded in the Base64 format and provided using URL.

 [![Display images and PDF on Grafana using Business Media panel](https://raw.githubusercontent.com/volkovlabs/volkovlabs-image-panel/main/img/overview.png)](https://youtu.be/hLMtsCWPOg8)